-Council resolves in terms of Section 111 of the Local Government Municipal Finance Management Act (No. 56 of 2003), to adopt the following as the Supply Chain Management Policy of the Bitou Local Municipality:
+Council resolves in terms of Section 111 of the Local Government Municipal Finance Management Act (No. 56 of 2003), to adopt the following as the Supply Chain Management Policy of the Bitou Municipality:

-VERSION CONTROL POLICY OWNER: Bitou Municipality Supply Chain Management Unit POLICY EFFECTIVE DATE: 01 JULY 2018 Version Date Revision Section Page Reason for change 1 14 December 2005 All All Policy Approval 2 2007 Yes All All Annual Review 3 29 May 2013 Yes All All Annual Review 4 31 March 2014 Yes All All Alignment of SCM Policy to the National Treasury Model Policy.
+VERSION CONTROL POLICY OWNER: Bitou Municipality Supply Chain Management Unit POLICY EFFECTIVE DATE: January 2 023 Version Date Revision Section Page Reason for change 1 14 December 2005 All All Policy Approval 2 2007 Yes All All Annual Review 3 29 May 2013 Yes All All Annual Review 4 31 March 2014 Yes All All Alignment of SCM Policy to the National Treasury Model Policy.
 5 31 March 2015 Yes All All Annual review of Budget-related policies 6 31 May 2016 Yes 1 6 Definition of Close Members of the Family for GRAP Disclosure 6 31 May 2016 Yes 2 9 Withdraw exception from the Policy relating to public notices & advertisements 6 31 May 2016 Yes 14 15 Introduce the use of the National Treasury Central Suppliers Database as a primary vehicle for the accreditation of suppliers 7 18 March 2017 Yes All All The separation of the Preferential Procurement Policy from the SCM Policy as an incorporation.
-The PPP will become the main driver of procurement in the organization in terms of the Council's strategic goal to increase localized procurement to emerging enterprises.
-The SCM Policy will focus on goods & services, with a potentially new Infrastructure Delivery Policy for construction-related
+The PPP will become the main driver of

-VERSION CONTROL POLICY OWNER: Bitou Municipality Supply Chain Management Unit POLICY EFFECTIVE DATE: 01 JULY 2018 Version Date Revision Section Page Reason for change (1st draft distributed earlier), with both policies subservient to the Preferential Procurement requirements of the PPP.
+Page 1 of 44 VERSION CONTROL POLICY OWNER: Bitou Municipality Supply Chain Management Unit POLICY POLICY EFFECTIVE DATE: 023 Version Date Revision Section Page Reason for change procurement in the organization in terms of the Council's strategic goal to increase localized procurement to emerging enterprises.
+The SCM Policy will focus on goods & services, with a potentially new Infrastructure Delivery Policy for construction-related (1 st draft distributed earlier), with both policies subservient to the Preferential Procurement requirements of the PPP.
 7 18 March 2017 Yes 1 8 Amendment of definition of "in the service of the state".
 The Government Gazettte removes the ambiguities related to Non-Executive Directors serving on the board of government entities and excludes this category of directors from the definition.
 7 18 March 2017 Yes 22 22 Clarification of the term "long term nature" in Section 22(1)(b)(i).
 To be interpreted as contracts longer than 3 years vs long term contracts, which are for longer than 1 year.
 Therefore, advertisements for tenders with implementation periods of less than 3 years, do not have to be advertised for 30 days.
 8 31 May 2017 Yes All All Final Approved 9.
 27 March 2018 Yes 16 Align Petty Cash requirements with SCM Regulations 10.
 27 March 2018 Yes 29 Align with MFMA requirements 11.
-27 March 2018 Yes 45 Align with MFMA NT Circular 90 Tax Compliance requirements 12.
-31 May 2018 Yes All All Final Approved
+27 March 2018 Yes 45 Align with MFMA NT Circular 90 Tax Compliance requirements